 where $\langle a,b \rangle = \int_{V} ab \, dV$ is the spatial inner product over the computational domain $V$.
 In this study $\phi(\bm x_m) = \delta(\bm x - \bm x_m)$ is the Kronecker delta function, but more complex kernels can be defined as required.
 Forward-adjoint duality can be exploited to write \eqref{eq:da_cost_dev1} in terms of the adjoint field $w^{\ddagger}$, as

-where $\mathcal{L}$ is the forward operator of the linearised Navier-Stokes equations \eqref{eq:ns_lin} which advances $w_0$ to $w(t=t_n)$.
+where $\mathcal{L}$ is the forward operator of the linearized Navier-Stokes equations \eqref{eq:ns_lin} which advances $w_0$ to $w(t=t_n)$.
 Note that $w^\ddagger \neq \omega^\dagger$, and an explicit relation between them will be given below.
-The associated adjoint operator $\mathcal{L}^\ddagger$ solves the linearised adjoint equations
+The associated adjoint operator $\mathcal{L}^\ddagger$ solves the linearized adjoint equations

 with the initial condition $w^{\ddagger}(\tau = 0) = \phi(\bm x_m)$.
 This duality can be used to rewrite \eqref{eq:da_cost_dev1} as